gurleyryan/Employee-Tracker/README.md

 ## Installation

 You must first clone this repo.
 Once the repo is downloaded, open it in VS Code. <br />
-Install Node.js modules, including the Inquirer.js dependency, using the terminal command:
+Install Node.js modules, including the Inquirer.js and MySQL2 dependencies, using the terminal command:
 ```console
 npm i
 ```